iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Document+alsoKnownAs"></a>

 ### document.alsoKnownAs() ⇒ <code>Array.&lt;string&gt;</code>
-Returns a set of the document's `alsoKnownAs`.
+Returns a copy of the document's `alsoKnownAs` set.

 **Kind**: instance method of [<code>Document</code>](#Document)
 <a name="Document+setPropertyUnchecked"></a>